Why Burnout Recovery Feels Slow (And Why That’s Not a Problem)

 • ignoring early warning signs

-It is therefore natural that recovery also takes time.
+It is natural that recovery also takes time.

 One of the main reasons recovery feels slow is the nervous system.